CodePushGo/website/src/content/blog/en/how-to-bypass-app-store-review.md

 ---
 slug: how-to-bypass-app-store-review
-title: How to update Capacitor JS Apps without the App Store review.
+title: How to update React Native JS Apps without the App Store review.
 description: >-
   How can CodePushGo Feature allow you to push code updates to live iOS Ionic apps and be fully compliant with Apple’s guidelines?